YOUNG LEADERS IN TECH

 Online curriculum and presentations offering instruction in cyber safety and security and user skills.
-User-friendly, age-appropriate educational experiences offering tips, techniques, and resources within three areas:
+User-friendly, age-appropriate educational experiences offering tips, techniques, and resources within these areas:

 - Personal safety and responsibility while e-learning and social online usage

-- E-learning and successesful online use of technology within education
+- E-learning and successful online use of technology within education

 - Career exploration in cybersecurity and related fields

 Offering career exploration, these videos are presented by youth and cybersecurity professionals via live and recorded videos, webinars, and virtual events.
 The material is designed to build interest and pathways for under-represented youth into cyber careers.
 Resulting impacts will include building the future tech workforce pipeline.

 - Detailed exploration of specific roles and positions in cybersecurity

 - Tips and guidance in preparing for and entering the cyber career space

 - Subject-specific topics within cybersecurity such as ethics, data collection, virtual human care services, and commerce

 - One-on-one virtual meetings discussing interests and direction

 - Job shadowing opportunities

 - Guidance on future educational options to prepare for career opportunities

 - Mentor-Mentee networking events to build discussions, support systems, and resources

 - Guidance in identifying and applying for summer sessions, camps, and other opportunties through OIT’s partners and collaborators